Minnesota Vikings vs. Carolina Panthers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Panthers stats and trends

-- When Carolina amasses more than 368.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Carolina piles up more than 368.8 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Panthers have turned the ball over three more times (7 total) than the Vikings have forced a turnover (4) this season.
+- This year the Panthers have turned the ball over seven times, three more than the Vikings' takeaways (4).

 Home and road insights

-- At home this season, Carolina has two wins against the spread and is 2-1 overall.
+- Carolina has two wins against the spread, and is 2-1 overall, at home this season.

-- Carolina has not hit the over in three home games this season.
+- In three home games this year, Carolina has not hit the over.

-- On the road, the Vikings are winless ATS (0-1) as 2-point favorites or more.
+- The Vikings are winless ATS (0-1) away from home as 2.5-point favorites or more.

 Powered by Data Skrive.